 - In 150 metres at the T-junction at the bottom, by a three-armed footpath sign, turn left, your direction 40°.

 - In 220 metres, by a large beech tree with a dozen trunks, follow the footpath post straight on, a path having joined yours from above on your left.

 - In a further 80 metres, by a two-armed footpath sign, leave your main path to follow the sign forking right, your direction 80°.

-- [All fine now! - were reports of an aggressive dog here - Aug-18] In 120 metres you pass a house and garden, keeping their wooden fence on your right-hand side.
+- Reports of an aggressive dog here remain - have a walking pole at the ready.
+[Nov-18] In 120 metres you pass a house and garden, keeping their wooden fence on your right-hand side.
 Then in 25 metres, by a three-armed footpath sign, go through a wooden fieldgate and turn sharp right , with the house fence still on your right-hand side, your direction 150°.
 In 25 metres, bear right to cross "Baldwin Bridge", go through the (usually propped open) wooden fieldgate at its end and immediately turn left through another fieldgate to go down a wide grassy path, your direction 95°.

 - In 100 metres, at the bottom of the slope, the path bends to the right, your direction initially 150°.

 - Follow the wide grassy path through the plantation ignoring all turn-offs and in 400 metres, you come to a T-junction at the edge of the plantation and a two-armed footpath sign, which you follow by turning left , your direction 70°, on a car-wide earth track.